 Any pets inside will likely die along with the mold.
 On the plus side, most mice and insects will die as well.
 Remember, you are effectively waging chemical warfare against mold and anything living in the home.

 There has been much talk about black mold but sometimes it’s just mildew or just a common mold.
-Your mold can be tested in a lab but it must be an active bloom (versus dormant).
+Mold testing kits can be used but it must be an active bloom (versus dormant).

 Adding moisture to something that loves moisture seems counter intuitive.
 This is why it is important to run fans against the treatment process and not to enclose a wall until the area is dry.